andrewwhitehead/split-accum/README.md

   a multi-message elliptic curve signature supporting partial disclosure, such as BBS or PS.
   This repository does not implement signatures for member handles.

+## General performance characteristics

-General statistics (performance evaluated on a 2021 Macbook Pro):
+Performance numbers are currently evaluated on a 2021 Macbook Pro.

 - Each revocation can be encoded in 52 bytes (+ framing)
 - Each epoch update is 148 bytes per partition (+ framing)